 Important: At any time, appropriate steps should be taken to reduce any potential harm to affected individuals.
-If remedial action is successful in preventing serious harm to affected individuals, notification may not be mandatory.
+If remedial action is successful in preventing serious harm (or in the case of GDPR, risk or high risk) to affected individuals, notification may not be mandatory.
 However the University's notification requirements will be determined in the relevant phase of this Plan.

-Once the Manager, Compliance has reviewed the Data Breach Report and undertaken their preliminary investigation to confirm the incident, they must make an initial assessment of:
+Once the Manager, Audit & Compliance has reviewed the Data Breach Report and undertaken their preliminary investigation to confirm the incident, they must make an initial assessment of:

-- (a) whether the reported incident is not a data breach (such that further investigation is not required); - (b) whether the reported incident is a data breach (such that a further investigation is required); and - (c) if there is a data breach, give an initial risk rating using the University's Risk Matrix having regard to relevant issues including (if known): - (i) number of individuals affected by the breach or suspected breach; - (ii) type of personal information; - (iii) likelihood of serious harm to affected individuals; - (iv) the breach or suspected breach indicates a systematic problem in the University's processes or systems; - (v) media or stakeholder attention as a result of the breach or suspected breach; or - (vi) whether remedial actions have successfully prevented harm to affected individuals.
+- (a) whether the reported incident is not a data breach (such that further investigation is not required); - (b) whether the reported incident is a data breach (such that a further investigation is required); and - (c) if there is a data breach, give an initial risk rating using the University's Risk Matrix having regard to relevant issues including (if known): - (i) number of individuals affected by the breach or suspected breach; - (ii) type of personal information; - (iii) likelihood of serious harm to (or where GDPR applies, risk or high risk to the rights and freedoms of) affected individuals; - (iv) the breach or suspected breach indicates a systematic problem in the University's processes or systems; - (v) media or stakeholder attention as a result of the breach or suspected breach; or - (vi) whether remedial actions have successfully prevented harm to (or where GDPR applies, risk or high risk to the rights and freedoms of) affected individuals.